-Charity has no religion and no boundaries – this is the ideology which the international organization World Vision lives by.
+Charity has no religion and no boundaries – this is the ideology by which the international organization World Vision lives.
 World Vision is a Christian organization that works for humanitarian aid and advocacy all around the globe.
-With a noble vision of reaching the ends of the world where no one else can, this organization works towards improving the quality of life of children and communities that are encompassed with the darkness of injustice and poverty.
+With a noble vision of reaching the ends of the world where no one else can, this organization works towards improving the quality of life of children and communities encompassed with the darkness of injustice and poverty.

-Started off as a simple organization that provided food and shelter to children living in orphanages, World Vision has grown far beyond just that today.
-Now the organization is bigger, better, and stronger and has the capability of taking up more serious issues in hands and offering sustainable solutions that last.
+Started as a simple organization that provided food and shelter to children living in orphanages, World Vision has grown far beyond just that today.
+Now the organization is bigger, better, and stronger and can take up more serious issues in hands and offer sustainable solutions that last.

 The History of World Vision

 In 1977, the organization was restructured and renamed World Vision International.
-The restructured organization was founded by Walter Stanley Mooneyham, who also took up the position of the president of the organization.
+The restructured organization was founded by Walter Stanley Mooneyham, who also took up the organization’s position.

-However, before World Vision International came into existence, the Mission Advanced Research and Communication Center (MARC) was founded in 1967, which collected and published valuable data about the people who needed help and later became the backbone of the Lausanne Committee for World Evangelization.
+However, before World Vision International came into existence, the Mission Advanced Research and Communication Center (MARC) was founded in 1967, which collected and published valuable data about the people who needed help and later became the Lausanne’s backbone Committee for World Evangelization.

 As of 2020, World Vision has 37,000 employees and has left an impact in about 90 countries.
-From being a missionary service, World Vision worked its way up, and today, it stands among the largest charity organization in the United States.
+World Vision worked its way up from being a missionary service, and today, it stands among the largest charity organization in the United States.

 What Does World Vision Do

-At the time of the founding, World Vision simply provided child sponsorship that would cover the food and shelter of orphaned children, but it has come a long way since then.
+At the time of the founding, World Vision provided child sponsorship that would cover orphaned children’s food and shelter, but it has come a long way since then.
 Today, it offers full-fledged solutions for injustice and poverty-related issues and ensures that the solutions are sustainable.
-Working in the poorest of countries around the world, World Vision works towards the transformation and development of communities and strives to empower families and children so that they can rise above the strangulation of poverty.
+Working in the poorest of countries worldwide, World Vision works towards the transformation and development of communities and strives to empower families and children so that they can rise above the strangulation of poverty.

 Some of the most prominent ways in which World Vision makes a difference include: